osamanazar47/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions : a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-everybody : a script for giving the execution permissio to all 8-James_Bond : a script that gives the owner and the group owner no permissions at all and give the others all permissions
+7-everybody : a script for giving the execution permissio to all 8-James_Bond : a script that gives the owner and the group owner no permissions at all and give the others all permissions 9-John_Doe : a script that set the file to aspecific mode